 |

-Neumann desribed the presence of nucleated red blood cells in bone marrow sap of humans and rabbits.
-On the basis of this observation, he was the first to conclude that during postembryonic
+desribed the presence of nucleated red blood cells in bone marrow sap of humans and rabbits.
+On the basis of this observation, he was the first to conclude that during postembryonic life,

-life, erythropoiesis and leukopoiesis is taking place in the bone marrow.
-Soon, he postulated a common cell for all hematopoietic cells and called itself 1869 “lympoide Markzelle”, 1896 “großer Lymphozyt”
+erythropoiesis and leukopoiesis is taking place in the bone marrow.
+Soon, he postulated a common cell for all hematopoietic cells and called itself 1869 “lympoide Markzelle”, 1896 “großer Lymphozyt” and 1912

 myelogenous leukemia, law of distribution of red and yellow bone marrow .
 Two universities awarded him honory doctorates (1898 Tübingen, 1914 Geneva) and american scientists rediscovered